aleclarson/valtio-kit/readme.md

 #### Persistent effects

-Your `createState` factory function can set up persistent effects.
+Your `createClass` factory function can set up persistent effects.
 If you construct a reactive instance **outside of a React component**, it's recommended to use the [`using`](https://www.totaltypescript.com/typescript-5-2-new-keyword-using) keyword to ensure any persistent effects are cleaned up when the reactive instance goes out of scope.
 Alternatively, you can call the `[Symbol.dispose]` method on the reactive instance to manually clean up its effects.

 ## API

-The following functions are implicitly available within every `createState` factory function.
+The following functions are implicitly available within every `createClass` factory function.

 ### `computed`